Deschooling a Parent

 Apparently, those wise authors

-a carbon copy of everyone else.
+carbon copies of everyone else.

 And me?
 I’ve learned a lot